google/openhtf/examples/Resistor_Tutorial/resistor_tutorial.md

 ### Hardware connection
 To interact with the hardware, we'll be using pyvisa under the hood.
 This library provides an easy interfacing solution to most devices that accept SCPI commands.
 Learning how to use pyvisa is out of scope here however.

-Make sure to have your instruments wired properly, with the resistor and the ammeter in series.
+Make sure to have your instruments (multimeter and power supply) wired properly, with the resistor and the ammeter in series.

 Install the required libraries :